[rohd pik-uhl] noun, verb

 In 2010, during my motorcycle ride from San Diego, CA to Fairbanks, AK.
 I spent a month riding up there and back.
 It brought about a fundamental change in me.
 My 20 year marriage left me feeling unfulfilled.
 It wasn’t her fault.
 I’m just not cut out for domestic, vanilla life.

 Sash was languishing in a similar marriage.
 We discovered we had a lot in common.
 I felt a connection with her and realized we may be headed towards the same destination.

 Road Pickle Begins

 In March of 2013, we managed to dump about half of our stuff, including real estate, a car, an extra motorcycle, a lot of accumulated junk, and some debts.
-We also joined my website development skills to Sash’s sales and marketing talents to create a digital marketing company named, “Too Much Tina“, that we took on the road.
+We also joined my website development skills to Sash’s sales and marketing talents to develop a new digital marketing company.

 We left San Diego on motorcycles.